rebsonoliveira/sql-server/samples/databases/wide-world-importers/wwi-ssdt/README.md

     1. Click **Edit** to modify the **Target Database Connection** to point to your SQL Server 2016 (or later) instance.
     1. Edit the **Database Name** to say "WideWorldImporters".
     1. Click **Publish**.
-    1. Wait for publication to finish.
+    1. Wait for the publication process to finish.
 You can monitor progress in the **Data Tools Operations** page in Visual Studio.
-In testing this took around 3 minutes.
+During testing this took around 3 minutes.

 4. (Optional) Data population: After step 3, the database contains data for January 2013.
 This step populates data from February 2013 up to the current data.
     1. Open SQL Server Management Studio, and connect to the WideWorldImporters database that was published in the previous step.
     1. Execute the following script.
-This may take a while to complete - populating data from Feb 2013 to Jun 2016 took about 40 minutes in one test.
+This may take a while to complete - populating data from Feb 2013 to Jun 2016 took about 40 minutes in one test on a machine with 3.4GHz CPU and the transaction log on SSD.

 ```
     EXEC DataLoadSimulation.PopulateDataToCurrentDate